Basantar River

 The Basantar River is a river located in the northern region of India, primarily flowing through the Jammu and Kashmir state.
+It drains into the Ravi river near Narowal in the Punjab province of Pakistan.
 It is an important watercourse that contributes to the drainage system in the region, providing water for the agricultural and other needs.
 The river is known for its historical significance and natural beauty.

 Geography

 The Basantar River originates in the Shivalik Hills, a subrange of the Himalayas, and flows through the plains of Jammu.
-It is a tributary of the Chenab River, one of the major rivers in the Indian subcontinent.
+It is a tributary of the Ravi, one of the major rivers in the Indian subcontinent.
 The Basantar River's course is relatively short, but it plays a significant role in the region's hydrology.

 The river flows through several towns and villages, impacting both rural and urban communities.
 Its watershed area covers parts of the Jammu district, with the river serving as a key water source for irrigation and other agricultural activities.

 Hydrology and flow

 The Basantar River experiences seasonal variations in flow, with the highest water levels occurring during the monsoon season, which typically lasts from June to September.
 During this period, the river receives significant runoff from the surrounding mountains, leading to an increase in water levels.
 The river's flow decreases during the dry season, often leading to low water levels.